Posts

 Image

 In previous posts I covered the rock foundations of our hills and valleys, so now I will torture the analogy and look at the floor coverings.
 T his 4th post in the series starts from around 2.5 million years ago which, in geological terms, is a distance from the present day no greater than the gaps in a country bus timetable.
 Effectively this is the ice ages and their legacy.
-It has always been the case that the constant and radical changes to the landscape and the climate over millions of years, made it hard to for a simple punter like me. to sift out simple cause and effect relationships.
-Now, as get closer to the present, the increasing amount of fine grained detail available makes it even harder to simplify the story.
-So i f any professional paleogeologists are reading this, for the sake of your mental health, stop now.
-At the point when when we left the last post, what is now South East England was still connected to Europe.
-T...
+The debates about the constant and radical changes to the landscape and the climate over millions of years have always made it hard for a non-specialist like me, to sift out simple cause and effect relationships.
+Now, as get closer to the present, the increasing amount of fine-grained detail available makes it even harder.
+So i f any professional paleogeologists are reading this, stop now, for the sake of your mental health.
+At the point when we left the last post, what is now South East England was still connected to Europe.
+The map below will giv...

 Deep Past 2.
 Coming Up For Air